derekmarion/oop-school-interface-i/README.md

     end
 end
 ```
 This is good, but we may encounter a problem.
-Try creating a new instance of the `Student` class using a hash, don't provide a name attribute.
+Try creating a new instance of the `Student` class using a hash, but don't provide a name attribute.
 What happens?
-Everything seems to work fine, but if we call `.name` (assume we've set up the appropriate `attr` methods) we'll see that it is set to `nil`.
+Everything seems to work fine, but if we call `.name` (assuming we've set up the appropriate `attr` methods) we'll see that it is set to `nil`.
 Sometimes that will be what we want, but this is not one of those times.
 For our purposes, we want `Ruby` to throw an error when attributes are missing.
 We can do that by using the  `.fetch` method to grab values from our hash.
 ```Ruby
 # person.rb
 class Person